kparc/kcc/README.md

  x
 1 2 3 4 5 6 7 8 9

- x*\:/:x                    /"x times eachleft eachright x" █
+ x*\:x                      /"x times eachleft x"
+ █
 ```

-Your goal is to make sure you understand the logic and the order of evaluation of this expression, which only consists of one operator and two adverbs.
+The goal here is to follow the logic and the order of evaluation of this expression, which only consists of one verb and one adverb.
 And you have everything you need:

 * read right to left
 * there is no precedence